 The Fund for Human Need (FHN) is a small Methodist-affiliated charity established to relieve poverty and hunger.
 Emergency payments are made, irrespective of faith, ethnic origin or social group, to individuals in the UK, most of whom are refugees, asylum seekers or homeless, and to those in other kinds of personal distress.

 Applications for payments, in writing or by email, should set out the circumstances giving rise to the need for a payment, and include details of any income and benefits, what makes the person vulnerable, and how a major difference will be achieved by the receipt of a payment.
-Applications must be made on behalf of an individual by local authority or voluntary organisations but please tell us to whom the cheque should be made payable, if you are successful.
+If Possible applications should be made on behalf of an individual by local authority or voluntary organisations but please tell us to whom the cheque should be made payable, if you are successful.
 That person should be able to pay a cheque from us into their bank account.